Ashton-under-Lyne: Pre-industrial

 The Domesday Survey of 1086 does not directly mention Ashton, perhaps because only a partial survey of the area had been taken.
-However, it is thought that St Michael's Church, mentioned in the Domesday entry for the ancient parish of Manchester, was in Ashton (also spelt Asheton, Asshton and Assheton).
+There is doubt whether the St Michael's Church mentioned in the Domesday entry for the ancient parish of Manchester was in Ashton.

 The town itself was first mentioned in the 12th century when the manor was part of the barony of Manchester.
+The town was also spelt Asheton, Asshton and Assheton in this period.
 By the late 12th century, a family who adopted the name Assheton held the manor on behalf of the Gresles, barons of Manchester.
-Ashton Old Hall was a manor house, the administrative centre of the manor, and the seat of the de Ashton or de Assheton family.
-With three wings, the hall was "one of the finest great houses in the North West" of the 14th century.
+Ashton Old Hall was a manor house, the administrative centre of the manor and the seat of the de Ashton or de Assheton family.
+With three wings, the hall was described by historians Nevell and Walker as "one of the finest great houses in the North West" of the 14th century.
 It has been recognised as important for being one of the few great houses in south-east Lancashire and possibly one of the few halls influenced by French design in the country.
 The town was granted a royal charter in 1414, which allowed it to hold a fair twice a year, and a market on every Monday, making the settlement a market town.

 According to popular tradition, Sir Ralph de Assheton, who was lord of the manor in the mid-14th century and known as the Black Knight, was an unpopular and cruel feudal lord.
 After his death, his unpopularity led the locals to parade an effigy of him around the town each Easter Monday and collect money.
-Afterwards the effigy would be hung up, shot, and set on fire, before being torn apart and thrown into the crowd.
+The effigy would then be hung up, shot and set on fire, before being torn apart and thrown into the crowd.
 The first recorded occurrence of the event was in 1795, although the tradition may be older; it continued into the 1830s.

-The manor remained in the possession of the Assheton family until 1514 when their male line ended.
+The manor remained in the possession of the Assheton family until 1514, when their male line ended.
 The lordship of the manor passed to Sir George Booth, great-great-grandson of Sir Thomas Ashton, devolving through the Booth family until the Earls of Stamford inherited it through marriage in 1758.
 The Booth-Greys then held the manor until the 19th century; their patronage, despite being absentee lords, was probably the stimulus for Ashton's growth of a large-scale domestic-based textile industry in the 17th century.
-Pre-industrial Ashton was centred on four roads: Town Street, Crickets Lane, Old Street, and Cowhill Lane.
-In the late 18th and early 19th centuries, the town was re-planned, with a grid pattern of roads.
-As a result, very little remains of the previous town.
-In 1730 a workhouse was established which consisted of a house and two cottages; it later came to be used as a hospital.
-The Ashton Canal was constructed in the 1790s to transport coal from the area to Manchester, with a branch to the coal pits at Fairbottom.
+In the medieval period, farming was important in Ashton, particularly arable farming.